NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/README.md

 The workshop content will include, lectures, discussion, and hands-on sections.
 Expect to help each other share insights into the needs of our broader network and the expertise and opportunities available.

-See the workshop **[schedule](https://github.com/NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/blob/master/schedule.md)** and **[particpant questions](https://github.com/NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/blob/master/questions.md)**
+See the workshop **[schedule](https://github.com/NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/blob/master/schedule.md)** and **[participant questions](https://github.com/NaturalHistoryMuseum/Mobilising-Collections-Biodiversity-Data/blob/master/questions.md)**